 The TRANSPORT mode is the default mode-it controls basic PLAY, STOP, FF, REV, etc. functions.
 In the TRANSPORT mode, the Select buttons (up or down) cycle through the clips in the currently selected storage slot (like previous/next), and the Adjust buttons allow single-stepping, frame forward or backward.
-The display for the TRANSPORT mode is shown below:
+The following shows the display for the TRANSPORT mode: